wunbi/yii2-app-advanced-template/README.md

 Yii 2 Advanced Project Template
 ===============================
-Advanced Project Template for demo, just practice dont use in production.
+Advanced Project Template for demo, include frontend and backend(with RBAC authorization), just practice dont use in production.

 INSTALLATION
 ------------